krizanfil/analysis-api/README.md

 * Add a React frontend with a way to make the api calls and results visualised by graphs made in ReactoChart or Chart.js

 ## Sadly i have stopped my work on this project because every once/two weeks the yfinance package stops working and so does my API.
-It is sad and this situation has me quite frustrated by i think if you want to you can take the code from the api it works quite nicely and can be nicely used with pandas/numpy to make some nice visualisations. :(
+It is sad and this situation has me quite frustrated but i think if you want to you can take the code from the api it works quite nicely and can be nicely used with pandas/numpy to make some nice visualisations. :(